Your dentist will assess your needs and thoroughly examine your mouth for suitability for dentures, looking at –

 - The health of your gums, to make sure there is no infection present.

 - If you have no natural teeth, accessing your gums and underlying bone.

 Generally, from 2 up to 4 appointments will be necessary as dentures are made in stages.
-The stages are the same whether you are having Full dentures or Partial dentures.
-The only exception being an ‘Immediate denture’, when a tooth is extracted and the denture is fitted immediately to replace the missing tooth.
+The stages are the same whether you are having Full dentures or Partial Dentures.
+The only exception being an ‘Immediate denture’ when a tooth is extracted and the denture is fitted immediately to replace the missing tooth.
 This denture will then have to be adjusted or replaced in 3 to 6 months after the extraction.

 Appointment One – Impressions (moulds) will be taken of both your upper and lower teeth.
 These are then sent to the dental laboratory where the technician will fabricate a ‘special’ tray designed to fit your mouth perfectly and a wax bite block to record the way your teeth bite together.

-Appointment Two – Impressions (moulds) will again be taken, using the ‘special tray’ which the technician has made, this helps to achieve a more accurate mould of your teeth and gums.
+Appointment Two – Impressions (molds) will again be taken, using the ‘special tray’ which the technician has made, this helps to achieve a more accurate mold of your teeth and gums.
 A registration of how your teeth bite together will be recorded using the wax bite block.
 Both the impression and wax block are sent to the laboratory where our technician will construct a trial denture.
 The shade of the teeth will also be taken at this stage.

 Appointment Three – The trial denture; The teeth are now set in wax, for Cobalt Chrome dentures the metal frame work is completed and the teeth are attached to the frame work with wax.
 You dentures will be tried in to ensure that it fits correctly, is comfortable and the teeth bite together correctly, any adjustments will be made at this stage.
 Your dentures are again returned to the Laboratory for the final stage of completion.